bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   acting as a "ward from attackers".
   - They find a shop owner willing to offer them half of the crew's original appraisal
-- Argent tries to find a place to do some research/learning
+- Argent tries to find a place to do some research/learning at a university
   - e.g., How phoenixes resurrect, compared to similar beings such as elementals.
-  - Argent is named br~~i~~yan
+  - Argent is named br~~i~~yan (according to a prof he met)
 - Bran tells Dwite about a sighting of Gulthias trees north of Glenrock, in Kalroden
   - Krellen's (competitor) shipment of farming tools from Whiteridge to Glenrock